-I admit that I haven’t read that many Nora Roberts books, but she told me that every Nora Roberts novel follows the same pattern, and that her books are very predictable.
-What she liked about The Deception was that it wasn’t predictable at all.
+I haven’t read any Nora Roberts books lately, but she said every Nora Roberts novel follows the same pattern, and that her books are very predictable.
+What she liked about The Deception was that fact that it wasn’t predictable at all.
 The plot twists kept her attention and kept her turning the pages.

-Well, what can I say?
-I strive to create realistic, three-dimensional characters, and I try to write life-like story lines, albeit somewhat exaggerated.
+Her kind words meant a lot, and they made me feel validated.
+I work hard to create realistic, three-dimensional characters, as well as write life-like story lines.
 As I write, I tune into my character’s minds.
 I try to see what they’re seeing and to feel what they’re feeling.
 I’m concerned about the conflicts they’re facing, and how they’re going to resolve them.
-Therefore, I can’t worry about having to have the leading lady met the leading man by page ten, or about having my climax occur twenty pages before the novel ends.
-That kind of rigidness would destroy my creativity as stifle me a storyteller.
+Therefore, I cannot be preoccupied with having to have the leading lady met the leading man by page ten, or about having my climax occur twenty pages before the novel ends.
+That kind of rigidness would destroy my creativity and stifle me a storyteller.

 Real life isn’t a formula.
 Life is unpredictable, and so are my contemporary romance novels.
 I’m glad my readers like my unpredictability.